idvorkin/idvorkin.github.io/_d/time-off-2022-11.md

 - Saw Asi Wind's amazing magic show, but it had low energy
 - Went to Magic Monday which is meh,  but got to go on stage, which was really fun.
+- Went to Tannon's that place is amazing.

 ## Tech Guru (Y/5)